 - Associate Professor, Division of General and GI Surgery, Department of Surgery, Emory University School of Medicine

-- Located at Winship Cancer Institute, Ms. Woodstock is a nurse practitioner serving the inpatient population with gastrointestinal cancers and outpatient population in medical oncology.
+- Ms. Woodstock is a nurse practitioner serving the inpatient population with gastrointestinal cancers and outpatient population in medical oncology at Winship.

 - Family Nurse Practitioner, Department of Medical Oncology, Winship Cancer Institute of Emory University